Skip to content

 This year's dig is part of a longer term project between Time Team, FAS Heritage and the National Trust.

-This particular discovery is just one of several finds uncovered at Sutton Hoo over the past four weeks, with more to be revealed in a Time Team documentary special early next year, which will be presented by Sir Tony Robinson.
+This particular discovery is just one of several finds uncovered at Sutton Hoo in 2024, with more to be revealed in a Time Team documentary special in early 2025 which will be presented by Sir Tony Robinson.

 The entirety of Garden Field has now been metal detected and the items recovered from this year’s dig have been recorded in 3D.
 Over 80 volunteers took part in the project, including some of Time Team's Patreon sponsors, who came from all over the world to dig a series of test pits in Riverview Field, before sifting the spoil to search for finds that could uncover details of the site’s prehistoric history.